 Toddler staph infection is more common than in adults and is caused by staphylococcus bacteria.
-These bacteria can affect various body parts, including skin and vital organs such as the lungs.
-However, most toddlers get staph skin infections, and adequate treatment could help prevent further complications.
+These bacteria can affect various body parts, including the skin and vital organs such as the lungs, and can cause serious health issues if not treated quickly.
+Toddlers, in particular, are at risk due to their still-developing immune systems, but adequate treatment could help prevent further complications.
 You may seek medical care for treating these skin lesions since OTC creams or ointments may not cure the condition.
 In addition, inadequate treatment could result in complications and antibiotic resistance.

 Read on to know more about the risk factors, causes, symptoms, types, and management of staph infection in toddlers.